shuaiwang981108/shuaiwang981108.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m Shuai, a master student at Southern University of Science and Technology in the School of Environmental Science and Engineering.
+I’m Shuai, a master student at Southern University of Science and Technology (SUSTech) in the School of Environmental Science and Engineering.

 My work and research
 ======
-这里你自己写噢
+My research interests cover diverse aspects of environmental science and engineering related to drinking water and wastewater issues in the United States.
+My current research topic focuses on using electrosorption and membrane technology to selectively remove contaminants.
+I have also studied lead corrosion product formation/interfacial reactions and the lead exposure quantification method.

 My background and history
 ======
-这里也你自己写
+I am from Tsingtao, China.
+I earned my Bachelor’s degree from the School of Enviornment Southern University of Science and Technology (SUSTech) in 2022, working with Dr. Daniel Giammar.
+I was a McDonnell Scholar and a China Risun Group (Hong Kong) Fellow.
+Before that, I earned my Master of Science degree at Peking University in 2017 and a Bachelor’s degree at China University of Mining and Technology (Beijing) in 2014.